andressadotpy/andressadotpy.github.io/_posts/2025-02-07-fedora-playwright-pytest.md

 First make sure to `pip install pytest-playwright`.

-Add the simple following test in the tests folder with the nomenclature pytest will be able to find the test, e.g `tests/test_playwright_page.py`.
+Add the simple following test in the tests folder with a nomenclature that pytest will be able to find it, e.g `tests/test_playwright_page.py`.

 ```python
 import re